scattered-gonk/scattered-gonk.github.io/_posts/2025-11-08-Telegram-Enumeration.md

     <li> The bot records the forwarded message to a .json file (as with the usual flow) </li>
     <li> The bot deletes the newly created message according to its assigned message_id </li>

 For each message found, the saved JSON response will allow you to see what information has been stolen by the attackers.
+This method is also beneficial for defenders who do not have a Telegram account or do not wish to create one.

+<h2> Isolated Informant Considerations </h2>

 On the threat actor's end, there is no noticeable change post-enumeration -- the messages appear as they had before; however, during the enumeration process it is possible that an attacker may see the momentary appearance and disappearance of the forwarded messages.
 This is a risk we are looking into mitigating.

-This method is also suitable for defenders who do not have a Telegram account, or do not wish to create one.
+Additionally, Isolated Informant mode does not currently allow defenders to view files that are enumerated by the process.
+Correlating the retrieved file IDs to their downloadable counterparts is under development and will be available soon.

 <h2> Molemaker </h2>